 As a Registered User you are responsible for maintaining the integrity of the ways that you access the Program.
 This includes your username, your email address and your password.
 Your email, username and password are for your use only in the Program.
 By using the Program, you agree that you will not let anyone else use or access your email, your username and/or your password for the Program and that you cannot transfer your Program account to anyone else.

-The use of non-personal emails or usernames for individual 10,000 Steps accounts is not recommended.
-This includes generic and shared inboxes that are available to staff or community Registered Users and are not restricted to personal usage only, including those that are shared over time as part of a role, even where one individual ordinarily maintains and accesses the inbox.
+As member accounts contain individual step data and personal information, the use of non-personal emails or usernames for individual 10,000 Steps accounts is prohibited.
+This includes generic and shared inboxes that are available to staff or community members and are not restricted to personal usage only, including those that are shared over time as part of a role, even where one individual ordinarily maintains and accesses the inbox.

-This includes but is not limited to generic Support, HR, People and Culture, Contact-Us, OHS, Wellbeing, workplace, and other types of shared mailboxes, including but not limited to “family” inboxes or email redirections.
-By using our Program, with a non-personal, shared, or generic inbox to create an individual 10,000 Steps account it may result in difficulty accessing the program and storing data that you have entered
+This includes but is not limited to generic Support, HR, People and Culture, Contact-Us, OHS, Wellbeing, workplace and other types of shared mailboxes, including but not limited to “family” inboxes or email redirections.
+By using our Program, you agree that you will not use a non-personal, shared or generic inbox to create an individual 10,000 Steps account.

 By using the 10,000 Steps Program, you acknowledge your understanding that 10,000 Steps staff may from time-to-time at our discretion contact Registered Users directly via email or other means to verify the individual or personal nature of email addresses that have been used to create individual 10,000 Steps accounts.

 Where the personal or individual nature of a Registered User account’s email cannot be verified, action may be taken to limit access to log-in and/or access data for the account on the Website and/or Mobile App, including but not limited to personal information, step history, organisation and Coordinator Access, Health Challenges, Tournaments, and monthly Challenges.
 This action may also include suspension, cancellation or deactivation of the account at our discretion.